alyshakt/mobile-appium-framework-py/README.md

--I built this project to be able to run using pytest runners https://docs.pytest.org -You can run tests by inputting `pytest --environment="{test, uat, dev}" -s tests/{your directory path} --html=test-reports/runreport.html` into the command line or, Using IntelliJ's pytest runner, you can run tests.
+-I built this project to be able to run using pytest runners https://docs.pytest.org -You can run tests by inputting `pytest --environment="{test, dev}" -s tests/{your directory path} --html=test-reports/runreport.html` into the command line or, Using IntelliJ's pytest runner, you can run tests.
 Find the runner under /tests.

 -Note that the test runner is configured to run using the Python interpreter of the project, so you will need to define your python interpreter for your project, or change the runner to refer to another interpreter.

--You must define an *environment* variable when running like `--environment='test' or --environment='uat'`
+-You must define an *environment* variable when running like `--environment='test' or --environment='dev'`

 -Optionally, you can define an *headless* variable when running like `--headless='true' or --headless='false'`